 RTCA DO-214A mentions the possible case of two radios tuned to the same frequency and summed to the headphone.
 The resultant signal will be 6 dB louder if the signals have identical delay.
 However, a difference in delay may cause frequency nulls in the spectrum of the summed signal.
 This may reduce speech intelligibility due to the loss of formants.
 It may also result in the loss of pure tones such as 1020 Hz.
 Therefore, it is recommended to force the first null outside the system bandwidth by minimizing the differential delay.

 RTCA DO-214A requires less than 9 dB of attenuation throughout the frequency bandwidth of the system when two identical signals are summed to the same output.
 The minimum differential delay to produce 9 dB of attenuation can be derived by analysis of the highest frequency in the pass-band.
 Only the 3 kHz pass-band edge for radio to headphone paths shall be considered since interphone to headphone paths have unique sources all the time.
 Of the 9 dB attenuation allowed, 3 dB is consumed by the -3 dB pass-band attenuation at 3 kHz, leaving 6 dB of attenuation due to differential delay.
 It requires only one third of a wavelength in time (period) of differential delay to achieve 6 dB of attenuation in the summed signal, or 114 μs at 3 kHz.

+Note: Considering next generation radio systems which may be capable of higher audio quality, a differential delay lower than 55us could be achieved which should aim for better audio quality.

 Constant differences in the sampling intervals between asynchronous equipment due to sampling clock drift will result in timing errors.
 These timing errors may cause performance problems when the samples are too late or too early to properly replicate the audio signal.
 Accurate sample clocks are required to ensure adequate sampling performance.